DavidBergstromSWE/PCO.SDK.NET/README.md

-﻿.NET library wrapper for the PCO SDK (written in C++).
+﻿.NET library wrapper for the PCO SDK from Excelitas-PCO.

 Classes contained:
-LibWrapper			- static class which wraps the main SDK (v1.34).
+LibWrapper			- static class which wraps the main C++ SDK (v1.34).
 GetLastError		- debug class for converting numerical error codes from the SDK to readable strings.
 LUTConversion		- class which contains ConvertSDK with different LUT conversion routines for PCO cameras.
 BCDConverter		- utility class for converting between binary decimal and decimal coded values.